Home

 Rd.
 Mason Recorder.

-Philadelphia Street was originally named Kinloch Court by William Johnson (occupation Blacksmith) in 1810.
-Johnson owned much of the property in the vicinity and a was member of Orange Lodge No. 14.
-He was elected to numerous committees that also included George Flagg and Edward Weyman who were also known masons of the day.
-During the revolutionary war William Johnson had been sent to Philadelphia as a prisoner.
-After his return to Charles Town he renamed it “Philadelphia Street” in admiration of Philadelphia.
+Originally named Kinloch Court but in 1810 by William Johnson.
+His occupation was that of a Blacksmith and he owned much of the property in the vicinity.
+He was also a member of Orange Lodge No. 14.
+He was elected to numerous committees that also included Brother George Flagg (Solomon’s Lodge No. 1) and Brother Edward Weyman (Union Kilwinning Lodge No. 4) who were also respected masons of the day.

-As you walk down this historic street you will find it is much the same as it was when it was first made.
-The Street still looks much today as it was originally made when it was first created.
 About 1/3 of the way down the Street look up to your left and you will see a view of the steeple of St. Phillip’s church over the brick wall that runs most of the length of the Street.
-Also try to imagine the pistol duels of men protecting their honor and horse carriages travelling down it.
+Also try to imagine the pistol duels of men protecting their honor and horse carriages traveling down it.

 This is the same church that our late Brother Frederick Dalcho was a rector of at one time.